marciodojr/simple-logger/README.md

 # Simple PSR-3 Logger

 ## Description
-Just write messages to server log in the format:
+Just write messages to log using PHP `error_log` in the format:

 Log[*level*]: *message*

 Example:

 Log[error]: Resource not created